myuh-club/myuh-club-homepage/index.md

 Now, open a web browser and in the address bar, enter "http://localhost:3000/" and you should be taken to your local application.

 <h4>Modifying</h4>
+You are able to modify your local source code as much as you wish.

 ## The Application in All Its Glory